bhavanki/doppio/README.md

 Use a common name that matches your hostname.

-Then, create a properties file.
-Use [doppio-example.properties](doppio-example.properties) as an example.
+Then, create a server properties file.
+Use [doppio-example.yaml](doppio-example.yaml) or [doppio-example.properties](doppio-example.properties) as an example.
 Set the following properties:

 * `host` must match the name on the server certificate.
 * `keystore` must point to the keystore (e.g., JKS or PKCS#12 file) containing the server's private key.